top of page

 • Speakers: COAST public transit, Seacoast Area Bike Riders (SABR) and Rockingham Planning Commission

-• Agenda: Community conversation on next steps to implement the transportation recommendations in the new Portsmouth Climate Action Plan and related co-benefits, including improved access to affordable housing.
+• Agenda & Slides (Click through for the slides): Community conversation on next steps to implement the transportation recommendations in the new Portsmouth Climate Action Plan and related co-benefits, including improved access to affordable housing.

 Portsmouth's Climate Future